A total rupture of the Achilles tendon is a complete tear of the tendon and typically affects men over the age of 40 involved in a recreational sport.

 3. Plantar flexion strength is significantly reduced.
 For example, the patient will be unable to point their foot downwards against resistance or go up on top toes.

 4. Thompson's squeeze test will give a positive result

 Thompsons test is performed by squeezing the calf muscles at the belly of the muscle.
 In a healthy ankle, the foot should move.
 If there has been a complete rupture of the Achilles tendon then the foot will not move as expected.
 Sometimes it can be difficult to tell if there has been a complete rupture of the Achilles tendon just by looking or level of pain.

-The Achilles tendon runs from the calf muscles (gastrocnemius and soleus) at the back of the lower leg and inserts in at the back of the heel.
-The achilles tendon can tear as a partial rupture or a total rupture.
-A total rupture is more common in older men who are recreational athletes.
+The Achilles tendon runs from the calf muscles at the back of the lower leg and inserts at the back of the heel or calcaneus bone.
+Large forces are transmitted through the tendon when running and jumping.
+The tendon itself is surrounded by a thin sheath.

-If you suspect a total rupture of the Achilles tendon is suspected then apply cold therapy and compression and seek medical attention immediately.
-In most cases surgery is required and the sooner this takes place the higher the chances of success.
+If a total rupture of the Achilles tendon is suspected then apply cold therapy and compression and seek medical attention as soon as possible.
+In most cases, surgery is required and the sooner this takes place the higher the chances of success.
 If the injury is left longer than two days then the chances of a successful outcome may decrease.
 Sometimes the leg is put in a cast and allowed to heal without surgery.
 A full rehabilitation program is necessary following surgery with the patient being out of competition for between 6 and 12 months.